knative/docs/serving/samples/knative-routing-go/README.md

 ## Exploring the Routes

-A shared Gateway "knative-ingress-gateway" is used within Knative service mesh for serving all incoming traffic.
+A shared Gateway `knative-ingress-gateway` is used within Knative service mesh for serving all incoming traffic.
 You can inspect it and its corresponding Kubernetes service with: